Poverty2Prosperity (P2P) Funds Summary

 Future Specific Perpetual Funds

-P2P has some great ideas for expanding the Perpetual Fund portfolio to include specific funds for the following areas: Agriculture, Food, Women, Men, Asia, South America, Africa, and a few others.
+P2P has some great ideas for expanding the our fund portfolio to include specific funds for the following areas: Agriculture, Asia, South America, Africa, and especially one for Single Parents.
 If you would like to help get one of these funds started, please contact us.

 Poverty2Prosperity.org is a U.S. 501(c)3 non-profit organization.
 All donations are tax deductible (consult your tax adviser).
 If you would like to use this service, please feel free to contact P2P through the Contact link above to make any arrangements or visit our donations page.